 Lange's painting in 1946 (photograph by David E. Scherman)

-The pre-restoration state of the painting is also documented in Roland Tenschert's article entitled "Wie Mozart wirklich aussah" which in 1941 he published in the Austrian journal Die Bühne.
+The pre-restoration state of the painting is also documented in Roland Tenschert's article entitled "Wie Mozart wirklich aussah" which in 1941 was published in the Austrian journal Die Bühne.

 Die Bühne, Heft 24/1941, 7